 - Population: 531 (census 2011), with Finiki 564

-- Can be accessed via asphalt road
+- Can be accessed via asphalt road, both by local buses and rental cars

 Arcesine Αρκάσα 857 00 Greece